matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 not have any path parameters only have one path segment e.g `/_matrix/client/r0/sync` is just `/7`.
 This path mapping is optional, and servers MUST accept the full paths.
 The complete path enum list is in Appendix B and represents version 1 of the CoAP path mappings.
-Further versions are intended to be backwards compatible e.g we only ever add keys.
+Further versions are intended to be backwards compatible e.g we only ever add paths.

 #### Access Tokens